 Second, the story appears to remain almost identical.
 Both versions have Nier setting out on a perilous journey to save the young, disease-stricken Yona, and save himself at the same time.
 The only major difference in the story area is Nier's relationship to Yona.
 She is his daughter in Gestalt, while she is his sister in Replicant.

-the hermaphrodite remains completely unchanged between the two versions.
-Kaine (pronounced Ky-neh) is Nier's gender-bending partner in both versions, and his/her outfit even remains identical.
-S/he was never the protagonist of either version, and will not be cut out of either version.
+Third, the hermaphrodite remains completely unchanged between the two versions.
+Kaine (pronounced Ky-neh) is Nier's gender-bending partner in b

 Finally, it should be noted that the game known as NieR Gestalt in Japan is the game that Cavia originally wanted to make, and that NieR Replicant was created for the sole purpose of quelling the "I don't wanna be an old guy!" discontent among Japanese gamers.